chartingshow/crypto-firewall/README.md

 The `Lite` version **excludes all the modules**.

-There are two methods to install into your adblocker:
+There are two methods to install into your Ad blocker:

 1. Click the link below: